FascinatedBox/lily/site/server_package.markdown

 # Actually serving Lily files

-If you've used PHP, it's about the same.
-When run from Apache, the interpreter is put into tagged mode.
-This means that it expects code to be between `<?lily ... ?>` tags, and everything else will be sent to the client as pure html.
-There are some differences between Lily and PHP though:
+When Lily runs from Apache, it runs in tagged mode.
+This means that code will be between `<?lily ... ?>` tags, and everything else is sent as-is to the server.
+Lily also provides direct, easy access to server GET, POST, and ENV variables.
+Lily aims to run with as little configuration as possible.
+Lily's design is greatly inspired by PHP, but it shares a number of key differences.

-* Files that Lily imports are imported in code-only mode.
-This means it is impossible to import a file that will accidentally send headers.
-This also forces a separation between files that have html and are to be served, and files that are not meant to be served.

-* Files that Lily is to serve must have `<?lily` as the absolute first part of them, even if it is empty.
-If this is not present at the absolute beginning of the file, Lily will refuse to serve it.
-This is to prevent the first tag coming in after headers are sent, and also to prevent serving files that are just code.

-* Lily exposes server variables as being within a server namespace, rather than as superglobals.

-* Lily employs a technique called dynaloading.
-If there is no reference to, say, the `server::post` variable anywhere in the code, then the server's post information will not be loaded into Lily at all.
+* Lily's mechanism to include other files is the `import` keyword, and has semantics inspired by Python.
+When a file is loaded, the name of that file becomes a namespace through which the variables, classes, and methods are accessed.

+* When Lily is run from Apache, the library that binds them together registers the `server` package within Lily.
+This allows Lily to access the API listed at the bottom of this file, but only after explicitly saying `import server`.
+Requiring this import (instead of assuming it), is intentional.
+Doing so means it is possible to run a file meant for the server from the command line, but with a `server.lly` file that stands in place of the server.
+That, in turn, can be used for testing.

+* The imports that a file does are always in tagged mode.
+This means that you can have files that are only meant to be code and do not have `<?lily ... ?>` tags in them.
+This has the added benefit that you can 'drag and drop' your code-only files right alongside your other server files if you so wish.
+Lily will only serve files that have `<?lily` at the absolute first part of them (as a means of proving that the file is to be served.
+The initial tag can be empty though).

+* Server variables (get, post, env) are provided through `server::get`, `server::post`, and `server::env` respectively, as hashes that use a string to map to a Tained string (`hash[string, Tainted[string]]`).
+The Tainted datatype does not allow direct access to contents, but instead requires that a sanitizing function be sent to it before accessing the contents.
+This prevents code such as `server::write(server::get["username"])`.

+* Lily internally assumes that all strings are valid utf-8 and zero terminated.
+If any key+value pair has invalid utf-8 within it, then the pair will be excluded from the server variables.

 # Classes